 First, you go from looking at “all customers” to identifying specific segments of customers.
 Then you analyse the segments to work out which is the most attractive.
 Then, you define your brand positioning to go after the most attractive segments.

-You start with the total market of customers (the ‘universe’ as it’s sometimes known).
+You start with the total market of customers (also known as the ‘universe’).
 That’s everyone who could buy your product.

 Segmentation is when you break this down into smaller segments.